prechelt/typecheck-decorator/README.md

   each method ``m`` involved must be named ``self`` and the first argument of stand-alone functions must not be named ``self``.
 - Type variables can only be bound to types, not to type checking predicates.
-- Type variables follow a "observed common supertype" semantics.
+- Type variables follow an "observed common supertype" semantics.
   This means that when a type variable is checked against several different types over time, it will bind to the type first seen, then accept that type as well as its subclasses, and will later rebind if checked against